 The Mövenpick Hotel West Bay was where I stayed with my family, and what a fabulous stay it was.
 Our room was upgraded to a huge and luxurious suite with a large lounge.
 Thank you very much Mövenpick.
 We had lovely views of the water and the city.
 A big plus for me was ‘chocolate hour’ every afternoon in the foyer, for free, with an array of bite sized desserts on offer to tempt you.
 Which it did.
 The buffet, available for all meals in the ForKnife Restaurant, is sensational and includes various types of cuisines, which our tastebuds thoroughly enjoyed.

-If you like a bit of retail therapy, there is plenty of outstanding shopping centres here to keep you entertained.
+If you like a bit of retail therapy, there is plenty of outstanding shopping centres to discover in Doha, that will surely keep you entertained.
 One has a Venetian theme boasting canals with gondolas to ride in!
 My Dad is from Venice, so I’m not sure how I feel about this place.
 The whole indoors resembles the outdoors, with sky and clouds on the ceilings and fake balconies on the walls.

 There are lots of interesting structures along here such as the pearl shell fountain and the teapot; both symbols of the country’s history and culture.